Vintage Style FAQs

 There are many ways to tell whether an article of clothing is vintage; from material, shape and design to construction, care and labels.

-Sites like the Vintage Fashion Guild and books on vintage fashion are also great resources to study the historical art of vintage style.
+Also, sites like the Vintage Fashion Guild and books on vintage fashion are also great resources to study the historical art of vintage style.

 [Go back to the top.]

-How can I wear vintage clothing?
+How can I style vintage clothing?

 Wearing vintage clothing is just like wearing anything else in your wardrobe.
 It’s about infusing vintage into your lifestyle in a way that’s appealing and attractive for you.

 To avoid looking like you’re wearing a costume or a piece of vintage that’s not on trend to modern styles, follow these inspiring and easy rules to matching vintage outfits.
-Or, learn about the trends in 1960s fashion that influenced the modern styles of today and how to dress like a lady thanks to 1950s women’s fashion.

 [Go back to the top.]